 - 3/4 teaspoons salt

 - Preheat your oven to 350 degrees.
-Spray a 9×13 pan with cooking spray and set aside.
+Lightly grease a 9×13 pan with cooking spray or line with parchment paper.
+Set the prepared pan aside for later use.

-- Whisk together your cocoa and boiling water boiling water in a large bowl.
-Stir in the unsweetened chocolate and stir until melted.
+- Combine your cocoa and hot water in a large bowl.
+Whisk until incorporated.
+Stir in the unsweetened chocolate until melted and smooth.

-- Add the oil, butter, eggs, yolks, and vanilla.
-Whisk until the batter is smooth.
+- Add the oil, butter, eggs, yolks and vanilla.
+Once the batter is smooth fold in the dry ingredients.
+Gently stir until just combined.

 - Spread your batter into your prepared pan.
 Smooth out with the back of a spoon.
 Bake for 30-35 minutes or until a toothpick comes out clean.